DEREK BIRCH Derek, who attended the Moseley School of Art between 1954-57, passed away on the 26th. May 2011, one month before his 70th. birthday.

 MAUREEN TAYLOR d. during mid-nineties.
 Former pupil Moseley School of Art 1959-1961.
 Further details not known at present.

 DENNIS FISHER d. approx. 1965.
-Believed died following road traffic accident whilst travelling abroad.
+Believed to have died following road traffic accident whilst travelling abroad.
 Former pupil Moseley School of Art 1958-1961.

 You can email the webmaster by clicking :